-Every few months, North Carolina’s BIG Council coordinates must-attend events for regional business owners.
-At their January event – which focused on strategies to build, scale, and monetize a high-performance business – I co-led a presentation on the region’s mergers & acquisitions (M&A) market with DecisionPoint Advisors’ Managing Partner Doug Ellis.
-It was a point-counterpoint discussion: I talked about traditional businesses while Doug spoke on tech companies.
+North Carolina’s BIG Council is known for coordinating must-attend events for regional business owners.
+I (Frank) took part in a BIG-organized event focusing on strategies to build, scale and monetize a high-performance business.
+I co-led a presentation with DecisionPoint Advisors’ Managing Partner Doug Ellis on the region’s mergers & acquisitions (M&A) market.
+It was a point-counterpoint discussion: I talked about traditional businesses, while Doug spoke on tech companies.

 The Traditional Market

 For ‘traditional’ businesses (basic services + industries), the force driving M&A is private equity investing, by funds or family offices, acting either directly or via add-on acquisitions by their portfolio companies.

 There is also an increased appetite to look at ‘stretch’ deals — deals that are riskier or more complex than usual.
 For business owners looking to grow or sell, the headline is “be prepared” and know you’re selling into a 1% close ratio market.
 Before seeking capital, businesses should build a five-year projection model that can withstand scrutiny and that an investor would find attractive.

 M&A activity is incredibly robust in the technology space, and it’s driven by a few factors.
 Above all, there are huge hoards of cash on balance sheets, so acquisitions are appealing — and often, necessary.
 Many companies have “righted their ships” financially, boards are confident and quotas are high.
 Businesses have found that they can’t meet their goals through organic growth alone, so growth through acquisition has become all the more important.

 Increasing competition also plays a role.
 There’s a strong appetite for differentiation and IP in tech, and the big companies are always seeking new products and features.